 Keep your website simple and text-based to reduce extra customization fees.

-Fiver and Upwork are websites that you can go to hire professional (and armature) talent to do all kinds of different services.
-I personally used Fiver for the avatar on the right side of this blog post for fairly cheap.
+Fiver and Upwork are websites that you can go to hire professional (and amateur) talent to do all kinds of different services.
+I personally used Fiver for the avatar on the right side of this blog post for fairly cheap, and had a great experience.

 You can browse results for web design services on those websites and the postings have pricing directly on the posting without needing to contact them for a quote.